PNNL-CompBio/amlDrugCombos/README.md

-# The PNNL Proteomics Pipeline: P3
+# P3: AML Drug Combination Analysis
 This project provides the basic analysis and tools for carrying out end-to-end proteomic analysis for data generated at PNNL.
 This repository will serve as a resource upon which we can build additional tools in a reusable fashion.
 Ideally we will include scripts and libraries that can be used as building blocks for future analysis.
+We will use these scripts to specifically analyze drug combination data.

 ## Overview